jochenruland/stock_price_indicator/README.md

 ### Main files
 - `app/data_wrangling/process_data.py`: module that includes the class StockDataAnalysis and some helper functions
 - `app/data_wrangling/train_classifier.py`: module that includes the class ModelStockPrice
-- `app/ETL.py`: ETL pipeline which extracts the data from Yahoo finance, calculates and joins features and safe the result to `indicators.db`
+- `app/ETL.py`: ETL pipeline which extracts the data from Yahoo finance, calculates and joins features and safes the result to `indicators.db`
 - `app/ML.py`: Machine learning pipeline which loads the stock data from `indicators.db`, instantiates a model object which is then fitted and used for prediction
 - `app/web_app.py`: Starts the Python server for the Webapp.

-@WORK---------------------------
 ### File structure
 ```
 app